scubajeff/lespas/README.md

   <img alt="Show Photo with Map" src="fastlane//metadata/android/en-US/images/phoneScreenshots/11_with_map.png" width="200" />
 </p>

-This project build using the following open source software:
+This project is built using the following open source software:
 - <a href=https://square.github.io/okhttp>OkHttp</a>
 - <a href=https://github.com/chrisbanes/PhotoView>PhotoView</a>
 - <a href=https://github.com/osmdroid/osmdroid>osmdroid</a>